reshamas/ds_resources/concepts/naive_bayes.md

 - based on the so-called Bayesian theorem
 - is particularly suited when the dimensionality of the inputs is high
 - despite its simplicity, Naive Bayes can often outperform more sophisticated classification methods

-## Assumptions

-Assumes that the features of X are conditionally independent of each other's given Y. So, if the features are dependant on each other, the prediction might be poor.
+## Fundamental Assumption of Naive Bayes
+- Features are independent given the class label

-Surprisingly naive bayes performs well even if the features are not independent (inter-correlation among predictor variables may not be as strong)
+- Surprisingly naive bayes performs well even if the features are not independent (inter-correlation among predictor variables may not be as strong)

+## Info
+- handles multi-class problems
+- Note:  one-vs-rest is an application of binary classification
+- when majority of features are **continuous**, use the Gaussian distribution
+- when majority of features are **0 / 1**, use the Bernoulli distribution
+- when majority of features are **counts**, use the Multinomial distribution

+## Advantages
+- works with limited data
+- works with large dataset
+- fast algorithm

 ---